 Program Objective: Structural Welding Program is designed to train students how to perform welding of plates in all positions.
-Upon graduation, students will be able to obtain entry level positions in construction of bridges, fabrication of structural components, and other job shop applications.
+Upon graduation, students will be able to obtain entry level positions in construction of bridges, fabrication of structural components and other job shop applications.

-Students are required but not limited to one (1) qualification in each SMAW, GMAW, FCAW, and GTAW
+Students are required but not limited to one (1) qualification in each SMAW, GMAW, FCAW, and GTAW to pass the program

 90% of 600.0 clock hours must be completed to graduate.
-Programs are designed as a clock hour program, a clock hour is considered 50 minutes.
+Programs are designed as a clock hour program, a clock hour is defined as a 60-minute span of time, with no less than 50 minutes of actual class instruction.